-Description: The NEA supports programs that address specific health conditions or that integrate the arts with strategies designed to improve individual health and well-being.
+Description: The NEA supports therapeutic and non-therapeutic arts programs that address specific health conditions or that integrate the arts with strategies designed to improve individual health and well-being.

 Objective 2.2 Embed the arts in system-wide initiatives that strengthen or heal communities.